Hire And Reward Car Insurance

 Hire and Reward Insurance

 Purpose: This type of insurance is usually designed for people who transport goods or passengers in exchange for payment.
-That might include taxi work, courier driving or delivery roles where the vehicle is being used as part of paid work rather than ordinary private motoring.
+That might include taxi work, courier driving, parcel delivery, food delivery, multi-drop van work or other roles where the vehicle is being used directly to earn money rather than simply to travel between places.

-Coverage: It may include protection for third-party liabilities and, depending on the policy, could also deal with damage to the vehicle, theft or other risks linked to hire and reward use.
-The exact scope can vary from one insurer to another.
+Coverage: It may include protection for third-party liabilities and, depending on the policy, could also deal with damage to the vehicle, fire, theft or other risks linked to hire and reward use.
+Some policies may also sit alongside goods in transit, public liability or breakdown options, but the exact scope can vary from one insurer to another, so the detail in the wording still matters.

 Business Insurance